SuaveIO/suave/_includes/content.md

 {% endhighlight }

 For every request `web_server` will evaluate the `WebPart`, if the evaluation succeeds it will send the calculated response back to the http client.
+A newbie mistake is to confuse the evaluation of the web part with the evaluation of the data structure in which you declare them; suave is highly performant, because it's common to declare your applicatives in a static context -- and these are evaluated at the time of launch of you application.
+E.g. given an app like this:

+{% highlight fsharp %}
+let app = OK (System.DateTimeOffset.UtcNow.ToString("o"))
+{% endhighlight }

+you will always get the same result.

 `OK` is a combinator that always succeed and writes its argument to the underlying response stream.

-Something that may trick beginners up is that your web parts are "values" in the sense that they evaluate once, e.g. when constructing `choose [ OK "hi" ]`, `OK "hi"` is evaluated once, not every request.
-You need to wrap your web part in a closure if you want to re-evaluated every request, with e.g. `warbler`.
+Put another way, your web parts are "values" in the sense that they evaluate once, e.g. when constructing `choose [ OK "hi" ]`, `OK "hi"` is evaluated once, not every request.
+You need to wrap your web part in a closure if you want to re-evaluated every request, with `Suave.Http.warbler`, `Suave.Types.context` or `Suave.Types.request`.

 Tutorial: Composing bigger programs
 -----------------------------------